-Laboratory, microbiology, and imaging procedures: In laboratory parameters, CRP is mostly increased; CSF examination is not necessary since the findings are too unspecific.
-More important is the examination of abscess material via bacterial cultivation, PCR, and the test for fungi and mycobacteria.
+Laboratory, microbiology, and imaging procedures: Among laboratory parameters, CRP is mostly increased.
+CSF examination is not necessary because the findings are too vague.
+It is extremely important to examine the abscess material via bacterial cultivation, PCR, and tests for fungi and mycobacteria.

-If necessary, excision at foreign bodies and division of abscesses
+If necessary, excision of foreign bodies and division of abscesses

 ⇒ Adjustment according to the antibiogram

-In case of timely and appropriate therapy, lethality is < 10%.
+With timely and appropriate therapy, the mortality is < 10%.

 Epidemiology of neuroborreliosis

-Neuroborreliosis, triggered by the bacterium Borrelia burgdorferi, which is transmitted by ticks, is one of the most frequent CNS diseases in Germany: 100-50 / 100,000 inhabitants suffer from this disease.
-The regional dissemination of the infected ticks is very different and should be taken into account for diagnosis.
+Neuroborreliosis is triggered by the bacterium Borrelia burgdorferi, which is transmitted by ticks.
+The incidence of this disease is 50–100 cases per 100,000 people.
+The regional dissemination of infected ticks is very different and should be taken into account for diagnosis.

 The symptoms of neuroborreliosis typically proceed in three stages:

-- Stage I: Formation of erythema migrans: circularly limited skin reddening, which mostly develops ca. 2 weeks after the tick bite.
-Only half of the patients who reach stage II had erythema migrans.
+Stage 1: Formation of erythema migrans—circularly limited skin reddening that mostly develops approximately 2 weeks after the tick bite.
+Only half of the patients who reach stage 2 present with erythema migrans.

-- Stage II: Meningoradiculitis: searing, radicular pain (Bannwarth syndrome), partially radicular palsies, palsy of the facial nerve.
+Stage 2: Meningoradiculitis—searing, radicular pain (Bannwarth syndrome), partially radicular palsies, and palsy of the facial nerve.
 Joint involvement, myocarditis, pericarditis, and lymphadenosis cutis benigna are also possible.

-- Stage III: Detection of antibodies against B. burgdorferi in the enzyme-immune-essay.
-The detection of antibodies has to occur in both the serum and the CSF.
-The antibodies are not suitable for therapy assessment!
-The antibodies can circulate in the CSF over the course of months to years after successful antibiosis.
+Stage 3: Detection of antibodies against B. burgdorferi in the enzyme immune assay.
+The detection of antibodies must occur in both the serum and the CSF.
+Antibodies are not suitable for therapy assessment.
+The antibodies can circulate in the CSF over the course of months to years after successful antibiotic therapy.

-Erythema migrans is treated with an oral 14-day antibiosis: amoxicillin, cefuroxime, doxycycline, or penicillin.
-If neuroborreliosis has reached stage II or III, oral therapy should be performed with doxycycline over 14 days.
-The alternative is intravenous treatment with ceftriaxone, cefotaxime, or pencillin.
+Erythema migrans is treated with an oral 14-day antibiotic therapy of amoxicillin, cefuroxime, doxycycline, or penicillin.
+If neuroborreliosis has reached stage 2 or 3, oral therapy should be administered with doxycycline over 14 days.
+The alternative is intravenous (IV) treatment with ceftriaxone, cefotaxime, or penicillin.